LukaMacharashvili/HTMLParser/README.md

-# HTML Renderer in Haskell
+# HTML Parser in Haskell

 ## Disclaimer
 This is a toy project for me to learn Haskell.
 It is not intended to be used in production.